bobkummerfeld/MyWeb/content/post/second.md

 On a personal note, the 1980s were when my incredible children were born - Sarah in 1980, Rebecca in 1985 and Jonathan in 1988.
-All now in senior positions in research and academia.
+All now with PhDs and in senior positions in research and academia.